adonisjs/v6-docs/content/docs/basics/exception_handling.md

+---
+summary: Exception are errors raised during the HTTP request lifecycle.
+AdonisJS provides a robust exception handling mechanism to convert exceptions to HTTP responses and report them to the logger.
+---

 # Exception handling

 Exceptions raised during an HTTP request are handled by the `HttpExceptionHandler` defined inside the `./app/exceptions/handler.ts` file.
 Inside this file, you can decide how to convert exceptions to responses and log them using the logger or report them to an external logging provider.